-Before joining CDPQ, Mr. García Tamés worked for Citi Banamex in New York and Mexico City for five years as Managing Director in the Latin American Public Sector and Infrastructure Group and as Head of Capital Markets.
-Prior to that, he spent 30 years in different positions in the Mexican public sector.
+Before joining CDPQ, Mr. García Tamés worked for Citi in New York and Citibanamex in Mexico City for five years as Managing Director in the Latin American Public Sector and Infrastructure Group and as Head of Capital Markets.
+Previously, he spent 30 years in different positions in the Mexican public sector.